Trump's deportation plans will turn cops into immigration agents

 Law enforcement and mayors' associations have long been critical of programs like 287(g), claiming that they create a rift between communities and the police, making it more difficult to focus on serious offenses.
 "Whenever local police get involved in immigration enforcement, that causes a great deal of reluctance on the part of undocumented immigrants and other immigrants to report crimes and victimization to the police," says Stephens.
 Victims of spousal abuse, for example, may fear calling the police if they think it means they could get deported.
 "Community trust is a really big deal to local police.
 They cannot function effectively if they don't have as good a relationship as they can get."

 Some of Trump's deportation plans, such as hiring thousands of ICE and border patrol agents, will require Congressional budget approval.
 But expanding the 287(g) program doesn't require Congress' sign-off and won't cost the feds a dime.
 The expense will fall on local jurisdictions, and if the past is any indicator, plenty will foot the bill.
-Rickerd notes, "There's a clear fiscal incentive for a lot of these jurisdictions to take part, on top of an already existing political and ideology incentive."
+Stageman notes, "There's a clear fiscal incentive for a lot of these jurisdictions to take part, on top of an already existing political and ideology incentive."

 Currently, there are several pending 287(g) applications from jurisdictions that the ACLU has called out for alleged civil rights violations, unconstitutional practices, and misconduct.
 "Those jurisdictions that have pending applications are likely the ones to be approved immediately," says Rickerd.